danielsobrado/personal-blog/content/post/tensorflow-pytorch-basics.md

 ### Tensors

+To start with we can consider that Tensor a tensor is a matrix of any order, zero for a sigle value, one for a venctor, two for a matrix...

 ### Placeholders

 Placeholders are use to feed external data into a graph, we don't need to initialize them.